Updated: Apr 27

 Inbound marketing does take a lot of effort but many say it's WAY more cost-effective for generating leads.
 Because over time it starts working by itself.

-So if you're an entrepreneur, definitely DO NOT neglect inbound marketing.
+So if you're a marketer, definitely DO NOT neglect inbound marketing.